Ethical Decision Making for Healthcare Executives

 Healthcare organizations should have mechanisms that may include ethics committees, ethics consultation services, and written policies, procedures and guidelines to assist them with the ethics decision-making process.
 With these organizational mechanisms and guidelines in place, conflicting interests involving patients, families, caregivers, the organization, payors and the community can be thoughtfully and appropriately reviewed.

 It is incumbent upon healthcare executives to lead in a manner that sets an ethical tone for their organizations.
 The American College of Healthcare Executives (ACHE) believes that education in ethics is an important step in a healthcare executive’s lifelong commitment to high ethical conduct, both personally and professionally.
 Further, ACHE supports the development of organizational mechanisms that enable healthcare executives to appropriately and expeditiously address ethical conflicts.
 Whereas physicians, nurses and other caregivers may primarily address ethical issues on a case-by-case basis, healthcare executives also have a responsibility to address those issues at broader organizational, community and societal levels.
-ACHE encourages its affiliates, as leaders in their organizations, to take an active role in the development and demonstration of ethical decision making.
+ACHE encourages its members, as leaders in their organizations, to take an active role in the development and demonstration of ethical decision making.

 To this end, healthcare executives should: